silverstripe/cwp/docs/en/preparation-of-the-developer-environment.md

 # Where to from here?

-A good next step is the common workflow described in the [development tutorials](development-tutorials).
+Recommended next step is the common workflow described in the [development tutorials](development-tutorials).
 It shows how to set up Git and how to access Gitlab to manage your code repositories on the CWP platform, and will also run your through some common development scenarios:

-* copying an existing recipe
+* setting up new project
 * creating a custom theme based on the default
 * building a new module and including it in your project.